ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 Given the fact that we had very little time to build the product, we felt that it was important to deploy a working application as soon as we possibly could.

 With respect to the meetings and sprints and how they worked, we met every Monday at 11am.
 And then on Wednesdays and Fridays.
-In every successive meeting we discussesd the work we had done, and when items were assigned tasks as "complete".
+In every successive meeting we discussed the work we had done, and when items were assigned tasks as "complete".
 We compiled a list of Backlog and items that were complete.

 At the heart of this process was the users.
 So, during every sprint we had the users in mind, making sure to address their goals and demands.